 Framed common intervals considerably simplify our proofs; indeed, our proofs for hurdles and fortresses depend mostly on the relative scarcity of framed intervals.
-Our results add credence to the conjecture made by Kaplan and Verbin that their randomized algorithm is a Las Vegas algorithm, i.e., that it returns a sorting sequence with high probability after a constant number of restarts.
-Indeed, because our results suggest that the probability of failure of their algorithm is O(1/n) when working on a permutation of n elements, whereas any fixed constant $0 < \varepsilon < 1$ would suffice, one could conceive taking advantage of that gap by designing an algorithm that runs faster by using a stochastic, rather than deterministic, data structure, yet remains a Las Vegas algorithm.
-Indeed, how fast a signed permutation can be sorted by inversions remains an open question: while we have an optimal linear-time algorithm to compute the number of inversions needed [1], computing one optimal sorting sequence takes subquadratic time- $O(n\sqrt{n\log n})$, either stochastically with the algorithm of Kaplan and Verbin or deterministically with the similar approach of Tannier and Sagot [12].
+Our results add credence to the conjecture that an algorithm choosing random sorting inversions is a Las Vegas algorithm, i.e., that it returns a sorting sequence with high probability after a constant number of restarts.
+Because this result suggests that the probability of failure of such an algorithm is O(1) when working on a permutation of n elements, one could consider designing an algorithm that runs faster by using a stochastic, rather than a deterministic, data structure, yet remains a Las Vegas algorithm.
+Indeed, how fast a signed permutation can be sorted by inversions remains an open question: while we have an optimal linear-time algorithm to compute the number of inversions needed (Bader et al., 2001), computing one optimal sorting sequence takes subquadratic time- $O(n\sqrt{n \log n})$, either stochastically with the algorithm of Kaplan and Verbin or deterministically with the similar approach of Tannier and Sagot (2004).